AyuaHelen/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+May 30
 ### Project Title
 Replace the Project Title
+psdnd/project file
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does US Bikeshare
 ### Files used
 Include the files used
+To determine the use of bikeshare in US
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Support:Youtube blog